Giants' Bumgarner has uneven outing during rehab start

-SACRAMENTO, California (AP) — San Francisco Giants left-hander Madison Bumgarner allowed four runs and seven hits over 3 2/3 innings and had an uneven outing during a rehab start with Triple-A Sacramento on Friday night.
+SACRAMENTO, Calif.
+(AP) -- San Francisco Giants left-hander Madison Bumgarner allowed four runs and seven hits over 3 2/3 innings and had an uneven outing during a rehab start with Triple-A Sacramento on Friday night.

-The 2014 World Series MVP consistently clocked his fastball in the low 90s and was mostly crisp with his off-speed pitches but frequently fell behind in the count and got hit hard early.
-Bumgarner threw 62 pitches for 41 strikes.
+The 2014 World Series MVP consistently threw his fastball in the low 90s and was mostly crisp with his off-speed pitches but frequently fell behind in the count and got hit hard early.
+Bumgarner threw 62 pitches, 41 for strikes.

-Bumgarner also showed his infamous intensity, coming off the mound to glare at home plate umpire David Arrieta at one point in the first inning following a close pitch that was called a ball.
-He responded with three straight strikes registering 92 mph, 91 mph and 92 mph.
+Bumgarner also showed his intensity, coming off the mound to glare at plate umpire David Arrieta in the first inning following a close pitch that was called a ball.
+He responded with three straight strikes registering 92, 91 and 92 mph.

+''I feel like I'm four innings through spring training,'' Bumgarner said. ''I felt pretty good today.
+The results obviously weren't very good but that's not what's important right now.
+The important thing to me is being healthy and stamina and arm strength and all that, and I feel pretty good about it.''

 A four-time All-Star, Bumgarner gave up a leadoff double to Tony Kemp to start the game, hit a batter and walked the bases loaded in the first inning before escaping after allowing a sacrifice fly to Fresno's Colin Moran.